Cryptacular/lorrigan-website/README.md

-# Corey Martel's website
+# Corey Leigh's website

-What you're looking at is the code for Corey Martel's website: [lorrigan.nz](http://lorrigan.nz).
+What you're looking at is the code for Corey Leigh's website: [lorrigan.nz](https://lorrigan.nz).

 It is written in Node.js and uses the following technologies & tools: